 The REF scenario for Indonesia follows historical trends of supply and demand.
 Energy efficiency and fuel economy standards continue to improve gradually.
 Electrification and fuel switching away from coal and other emission reduction programs shall be considered only if there is a strong and convincing contract or agreement between entities or detailed and bonding regulation from the government.
 Some regulations or planning documents that are too ambitious shall not be considered.
 Critical policies that seem loosely to change if the government regime changes also shall not be considered.

-Fossil fuels, coal, and gas will remain the dominant fuels,and biomass.
+Fossil fuels, coal, and gas will remain the dominant fuels.
+Some significant renewables will appear, such as biofuel and biomass.

 The Target Scenario